-There are multiple public parking options in close proximity to the Metzenbaum Courthouse, and the Greater Cleveland Regional Transit Authority [nongovernment site] provides public transportation throughout Cleveland and the surrounding suburbs.
+There are multiple public parking options in close proximity to the Metzenbaum Courthouse, and the Greater Cleveland Regional Transit Authority provides public transportation throughout Cleveland and the surrounding suburbs.
 Bus stops are located just outside the courthouse on Superior and Rockwell avenues.
 Train stations are located a few blocks south of the courthouse at the Tower City Center.

 Current tenants include the U.S. Bankruptcy Court, Department of Agriculture, Department of Commerce, General Services Administration, and U.S. Trustees.